The roots of my soul.

 The source of my blood flow.

 The blooming love, exalted through the singing heartbeats composing the sense of Home we carry within.

-The car horns blasting over the policemen whistles blowing, trying to operate the traffic while we’re just trying to cross the road.
+Car horns blasting over the policemen whistles blowing, trying to operate the traffic while we’re just trying to cross the street.

 The queen of our hearts, the Citadel of Aleppo and the countless memories our spirits hold in between the chasms of its old walls.

 The melody of the oud playing, spellbound by the muezzin calling for the prayer along with the bells of the church ringing.

 Theft of children’s innocence